wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/3-manage-configure-microsoft-phone-numbers.md

 ### Information needed for a port request

-As part of your port request, you need to fill out and upload a Letter of Authorization ‎(‎LOA)‎.
+As part of your port request, you need to fill out and upload a Letter of Authorization (LOA).
 The person authorized on the account must sign it, scan it (or take a good photo with one of those "scanning apps"), and sent it to Microsoft.

 To complete a port, you need the following information: